Johann Karl Wezel

-Johann Karl Wezel (October 31, 1747 in Sondershausen, Germany – January 28, 1819 in Sondershausen), also Johann Carl Wezel, was a German poet, novelist and philosopher of the Enlightenment.
+Johann Karl Wezel (October 31, 1747, in Sondershausen, Germany – January 28, 1819, in Sondershausen), also Johann Carl Wezel, was a German poet, novelist, and philosopher of the Enlightenment.

 Life

-Born the son of domestic servants, Wezel studied Theology, Law, Philosophy and Philology at the University of Leipzig.
+Born the son of domestic servants, Wezel studied Theology, Law, Philosophy, and Philology at the University of Leipzig.
 Early philosophical influences include John Locke and Julien Offray de La Mettrie.
-After positions as tutor at the courts of Bautzen and Berlin, Wezel lived as a freelance writer.
-A short stay in Vienna did not result in him getting employed by the local national theater.
-He thus moved back to Leipzig and, in 1793, to Sondershausen, which he did not leave again until his death in 1819.
+After positions as a tutor at the courts of Bautzen and Berlin, Wezel lived as a freelance writer.
+A short stay in Vienna did not result in him getting employed by the local, national theater.
+He thus moved back to Leipzig and, in 1793, to Sondershausen, which he did not leave again until he died in 1819.

-Although his works were extremely successful when they were published, Wezel was almost forgotten when he died.
+Although his works were extremely successful when published, Wezel was almost forgotten when he died.
 His rediscovery in the second half of the 20th century is mainly due to German author Arno Schmidt who published a radio essay about him in 1959.